 3. Ideally, Backblaze should be able to complete your initial backup within 30 days, and that’s OK.
 Be patient, especially if you have a lot of data.
 Backblaze will complete your initial backup as soon as possible.

-- At least once every two weeks make sure Backblaze runs for four hours in "Continuously" backup mode (the default) and check afterwards that the main control panel says "Remaining Files: 0 files / 0 KB".
-This is a check that you are all caught up and that your backup is working properly.
-Remember, Backblaze is a live mirror of your current hard drive contents and not a permanent archival service, if your computer does not contact the Backblaze datacenter for six months then your account will be cancelled and the mirrored copy deleted from the Backblaze datacenter.
+4. At least once every two weeks make sure Backblaze runs for four hours in "Continuously" backup mode (the default) and check afterwards that the main control panel says "Remaining Files: 0 files / 0 KB.”
+This confirms that you are all caught up and that everything is happening as it should.
+It’s important to remember that Backblaze is intended to be a live mirror of your current hard drive contents and not a permanent archival service.
+To keep your account active and maintain the backup copy of your data, your computer must contact the Backblaze datacenter at least once every six months.

-- Once a week open up the Backblaze System Preferences/Control Panel and see that Backblaze has been backing up files recently.
+6. Once a week, open up the Backblaze System Preferences/Control Panel and see that Backblaze has been backing up files recently.

-- Once a month it is a good idea to sign into the Backblaze.com site and restore a few of your files from your local drive and external drive.
+7. Once a month, it is a good idea to sign into the Backblaze.com site and restore a few of your files from your local drive and external drive.